lmb-freiburg/tree-planting/README.md

 # Climate-sensitive Urban Planning Through Optimization of Tree Placements

-This is the code for the paper "Climate-sensitive Urban Planning Through Optimization of Tree Placements".
+This is the code for the paper [Climate-sensitive Urban Planning Through Optimization of Tree Placements](https://arxiv.org/abs/2310.05691).

 If this work is useful to you, please consider citing our paper: